zendframework/zf2-documentation/docs/languages/en/modules/zend.form.advanced-use-of-forms.rst

 Et voilà!
 The dependency will be automatically handled by the form element manager, and you don't need to create the `AlbumTable` in your controller, transfer it to the form, which itself passes it over to the fieldset.

-The Specific Case of Initializers
+The specific case of initializers
 ---------------------------------

 In the previous example, we explicitely defined the dependency in the constructor of the `AlbumFieldset` class.